-In horses, osteomalacia is sometimes known as bran disease, miller's disease, and “big head.”
+In horses, osteomalacia is sometimes known as bran disease, miller’s disease, and “big head.”
 The diet of pampered horses often contains too much grain and too little forage, making it high in phosphorus and low in calcium.
 In cases where a horse becomes lame for no apparent reason, the cause is frequently attributed to osteomalacia.
 In severe cases the disease may cause structural changes and swelling of the bones of the head.
-Signs may include breaks in bone beneath cartilage (followed by degeneration of the joint cartilage and tearing of ligaments).
+Signs may include microscopic and obvious breaks in bone beneath cartilage (followed by degeneration of the joint cartilage and tearing of ligaments).

-To establish a firm diagnosis, your veterinarian will evaluate your horse's diet to make sure it provides enough calcium, phosphorus, and vitamin D for healthy bones.
+To establish a firm diagnosis, your veterinarian will evaluate your horse’s diet to make sure it provides enough calcium, phosphorus, and vitamin D for healthy bones.
 X-rays will reveal the effects of osteomalacia on the skeleton.
 Blood or fecal tests may also be necessary.

 Affected horses should be confined for the first few weeks after the diet is corrected.
 The response to proper nutrition is rapid.
 Within 1 week the horses become more active and show an improved attitude.
 Restrictions on activity can usually be relaxed after several weeks, but confinement with limited movement is recommended until the skeleton returns to normal.
 Response to treatment can be monitored using x-rays.
 Complete recovery can be achieved within months in horses with no or only minor limb and joint deformities.

 As the disease progresses, the horse loses weight and becomes weak and listless.
-The coat becomes shaggy, dull, and faded.
+The coat may become shaggy, dull, and faded.
 As the animal loses muscle mass, the skeleton may become pronounced and the abdomen tucked up.
 The spine may curve upward (causing the animal to appear hunched over), and the tailhead may rise.
 Appetite is usually unaffected, although it may become poor.